Takashi Kotegawa Strategy: How to Win Big in the Stock Market

 Yes, but beginners should start with small position sizes or demo accounts to master quick decision-making and disciplined exits before trading with larger capital.

 In conclusion, you can win big like Kotegawa, but only if you embrace the same discipline, patience, and risk management that he mastered.
-His approach isn't about hitting home runs but about stacking small wins while avoiding massive losses.
+His approach is not about one big win; it is about stacking small wins while avoiding massive losses.

 If you can learn to control your emotions, spot volatility-driven opportunities, and execute trades with precision, you'll be one step closer to replicating his legendary success.